Starbucks Brazilian Coffee is something the average consumer would not be thinking about when entering this famous chain. Check it out!

 You can tell you’ve been drinking (mass market coffees) Robusta coffee because it has a woody aftertaste.
 Look at the ingredients listing, and you’ll see that mass market coffee is made from a Robusta/Arabica blend (and from the prominent taste, more Robusta than Arabica):

-Brazil is the largest Arabica producer in the world and probably when you drink a non-origin-specific coffee there, you are likely to be drinking some Brazilian coffee in the blend.
+Brazil is also the largest Arabica producer in the world and probably when you drink a non-origin-specific coffee in Starbucks, you are likely to be drinking some Brazilian coffee in the blend.

 I Love Starbucks